darideveloper/kofi-api/README.md

 * amount
 * email
 * currency

+2. And a sheet names `kofi sales` with the columns:

+* date
+* time
+* user name
+* amount
+* email
+* currency
 * shop items
 * shipping

-After create it, be sure to generate the link with edit permisions.
+3. After create them, be sure to generate the link with edit permisions.
 You can do it, following the [this tutorial](https://github.com/darideveloper/tutorials/blob/master/share%20google%20sheet%20with%20edit%20permissions/README.md)

+### EMAIL_USER

+Your email user, who will send the notifications email to the clients.
+The project supports *gmail, outlook, hotmail, live, yahoo* and *aol*.

+### EMAIL_PASS

+You email password.

+Usually, the email services **don't allow you to connect directly with your password**, instead of that, you should create a secondary password, and use it.
+Here a tutorial about **[how to generate an alternative password (application password) in gmaill](https://github.com/darideveloper/tutorials/tree/master/generate%20gmail%20application%20password)**

+### EMAIL_SUBJECT_STORE

+Store name to generate the thanks email subject, like:

+* Thanks for your support to **your-store-name**
+* Thanks for purchasing **your-store-name**

+ ### DEBUG_EMAIL_TO

+An email where you'll get a notification if something was wrong.
+It can be the same as `EMAIL_USER`

 ## Google Sheets credentials